bogusdeck/Kitty-dotfiles/README.md

    cp -f config.fish ~/.config/fish/
    ```

+if you have any issue feel free to ping me!
 ---

 Enjoy using the Kitty terminal with this configuration!
 If you find it helpful, don't forget to give it a star.
 Happy coding! 🚀